tamer-george/Advanced_SQL_Queries/README.md

 ### Question 3 - The most frequently ordered products for each customer.
 SQL query to find the most frequently ordered products for each customer.

-Table I   : Customers - table that contains information about the customer table II  : Orders - contains information about the orders made by customer_id table III : Products - This table contains information about the products
+- Table I   : Customers - table that contains information about the customer
+- Table II  : Orders - contains information about the orders made by customer_id
+- Table III : Products - This table contains information about the products

 ___